Rajiv Gandhi International Airport

-Rajiv Gandhi International Airport is an international airport in India that serves Hyderabad, the capital of the Indian state of Telangana.
+Rajiv Gandhi International Airport is an international airport that serves Hyderabad, the capital of the Indian state of Telangana.
 It is located in Shamshabad, about 24 km south of Hyderabad and it was opened on 23 March 2008 to replace Begumpet Airport, which was till then the sole civilian airport serving Hyderabad.
 It is owned and operated by GMR Hyderabad International Airport Limited (GHIAL), a public–private consortium.
 It was the first airport in India to launch domestic e-boarding facility in December 2015, followed with international e-boarding facility in October 2020, and ranked in AirHelp's list of top 10 airports in the world.
 The fourth-busiest airport in India by passenger traffic, it handled over 29 million passengers and over 167660 t of cargo between April 2024 and March 2025.

-The airport is India's first greenfield airport built under a public-private partnership model.
 It was named after Rajiv Gandhi, the former Prime Minister of India.
 Built over an area of 5500 acre, it is the largest airport of India by area.
 The airport has an integrated passenger terminal, a cargo terminal and two runways.
 There are also aviation training facilities, a fuel farm, a solar power plant and two maintenance, repair, and operations (MRO) facilities.